40 Productive Things to do When Bored

 3. Movies

-If there are some movies that you want to watch, you might as well watch them.
+If there are some movies that you want to look at, you should watch them.
 New movies are probably being added to your stream service weekly.

 4. Home Exercise

-If you’re used to going to the gym, I feel your pain.
-Instead of going to a busy gym, you can work out at home.
+You can work out at home instead of going to a busy gym.
 YouTube has all types of workouts that you can try.
-If you have any disposable income, you can purchase a Peloton bike or a similar one.
+You can purchase a Peloton bike or a similar one if you have any disposable income.
 Exercise is one of the most productive things to do when bored.
 You’ll feel better afterward.

 5. Clean Your Kitchen